viniciusagsa/viniciusagsa/README.md

 ## Learning more about..
   - Pandas
-  - Data Visualization: Matplot.lib & Seasborn
+  - Data Visualization: Matplotlib & Seaborn
   - Automations